lizmat/raku-all-modules/IanTayler/MinG/README.md

 Without the dots, and changing _wordi_ for your phonetic word (and, of course, changing F for whatever features you want your grammars to have).
 For two example grammars, check the resources/ directory.

-You can save that as a file named grammar.mg.

-Then, a minimal script to use that grammar is:

-    use MinG;
-    use MinG::S13;
-    use MinG::S13::Logic; # May not be necessary.
-Add it just in case, for forward-compatibility. use MinG::From::Text;

-    my $g = grammar_from_file("./grammar.mg");
-    my $p = MinG::S13::Parser.new();
-    $p.init($g);

-    for $*IN.lines() -> $line {
-        $p.parse_str($line);
-    }

-You can copy-paste that, save it as parser.p6 (in the same directory as grammar.mg) and then simply run `perl6 parser.p6`.
+You can save that in a file and call it using `analyser.p6` (you can use `analyser.p6-j` to run it on the jvm if you have the jvm backend installed and you so wish).
+Assuming the file is in the directory `$HOME/grammars/` and it's called gr0.mg, you can run:

+    ming-analyser.p6 $HOME/grammars/gr0.mg

 Each line you write of input will be parsed using your grammar.
-You can modify grammar.mg at any point and restart parser.p6 to have your new grammar working.
+You can parse several sentences in a series by separating them with a ';'.
+You can modify gr0.mg at any point and restart analyser.p6 to have your new grammar working.

-If you want to try out existing grammars, you can use one of two default grammars that can be accessed by passing the variables $ESPA0 (for "español") or $ENG0 (for "english") to the subroutine grammar_from_file() (instead of passing "./grammar.mg").
-You can check the grammars out at resources/ in this repository.
+If you want to try out the example grammars, they can be accessed by passing the arguments `--eng0` for a very small grammar of something-like-English, copied from Stabler (2013) and `--espa0` for a not-so-small (but small) grammar of Spanish written by myself.
+Like so:

+    ming-analyser.p6 --eng0
+    ming-analyser.p6 --espa0

 When inputting lines, pay attention _not_ to put a final dot to your sentence. "dance." is a different word from "dance".